 Find Posts by Topic

 Bob Ryder, CSAT, PMCT-4, CPDT-KA Your dog has separation anxiety.
-Maybe you adopted a brand new puppy full of energy and innocence from a breeder.
+Maybe you brought home a brand new puppy full of energy and innocence from a

 High Maintenance, and Highly Rewarding

 It’s music to my ears when clients tell me, “It’s really we humans who need the training.”
 Of course we do train dogs for the

 For whatever reason, issues for which people ask my help seem to come in clusters.
 Sometimes I’ll have a handful of dogs struggling with OCD issues

 Thou Shalt Not Punish